 Transit providers were required to set targets by January 1, 2017 (90 days after October 1, 2016 - effective date of final rule).
 Metropolitan Planning Organizations were required to adopt the targets by June 30, 2017 (180 days after January 1, 2017) for the Metropolitan Area.
-We are in the sixth year of this program.
+We are in the seventh year of this program.

-Texoma Area Paratransit System (TAPS) has forwarded their TAM Plan for consideration by the Policy Board.
+Texoma Area Paratransit System (TAPS) Board of Directors approved the TAM Plan on November 15, 2023 and has forwarded the TAM Plan for consideration by the Policy Board.